I dream of a car-free New York City.

 - We don’t know the answer to what is causing autism

-- We should be wary of overusing everyday industrial chemicals.
+- I’m weary of taking in too many industrialized chemicals in my home.
 My doctor told me, “Too much of anything industrial COULD be linked to autism.
 The truth is: We don’t know.”
 He cited a myriad possibilities: chemicals in our food, carrying our iPhone around with us all day, pollution in the air, and/or being in front of a computer for 8+ hours a day.
-(A similar theory was explored in the documentary The Human Experiment and is worth watching if you’d like to learn more).
-For me, to be safer I try to limit my food to “organic”, I avoid wearing shoes in the house, and I choose the non-toxic cleaners.
+A similar theory was explored in the documentary The Human Experiment and is worth watching if you’d like to learn more.
+For me, to be safer I try to do simple things like limit my food to “organic”, I avoid wearing shoes in the house, and I choose the non-toxic cleaners.

 If you disagree, let me know in the comments so I can continue to improve my thinking on this.